 - WVU Medicine Student Health can assist you with a range of non-emergency health conditions and preventative care.

 Crisis Response Services

-The Carruth Center for Psychological and Psychiatric Services Crisis Clinic provides same day virtual (or in some cases) in-person visits for students experiencing a psychological emergency.
+The Carruth Center for Psychological and Psychiatric Services Crisis Clinic provides same day virtual visits for students experiencing a psychological emergency.
 A crisis counselor will meet with the student via Zoom or phone and determine the type of care that best meets their needs, such as a:

 - Virtual same-day appointment with a clinician via Zoom

 - Scheduled triage appointment to be completed via Zoom on a different day for non-emergency services

 Crisis Text Line

 - Crisis Text Line is a free, confidential, 24/7 service offered to WVU.
 Students can text WVU to 741741 to access support.

 - The Crisis Counselor will invite you to share what is happening via text and offer support and suggestions.

 - The Crisis Text Line is not a replacement for regular mental health services; it's a tool if you need some support and aren't sure what to do.